Phylex/Datenraffinerie/README.md

 There are roughly 200 columns in the `DataFrame` so they will not be listed here.
 A list of the columns can be obtained with the
 `pd.DataFrame.columns` member.

+To limit the amount of columns in the output DataFrame to only the columns needed by the analysis they can be specified in the `data_columns` list of the daq configuration

+### Selecting columns in the output DataFrame

 ## Writing a custom Distillery
 Writing a custom distillery is neccessary to produce Plots and other useful information (like a summary or calibration parameters) from data aquired by the daq system.